alexshchur/iframe-storage/README.md

 - Pass `{ iframe: { id: string } }` to bind to an already-rendered `<iframe>` (useful when you control markup separately).
 - `iframeReadyTimeoutMs` (default `1000`) caps how long the client will wait for the handshake before every RPC.
 - `methodCallTimeoutMs` (default `1000`) caps how long each RPC waits for a reply before rejecting, so hung hubs fail fast instead of stalling tests forever.
+- `methodCallRetries` (default `0`) retries RPCs that ended with a timeout.
+Each retry performs the same readiness check and timeout, so a `methodCallRetries` of 2 with `methodCallTimeoutMs` of 1000 can run for up to ~3 seconds before failing.
 - `messagingOptions.enableLog` accepts `"client" | "hub" | "both"`.
 When set, both sides `console.log` contextual events (method names, payloads, and responses).

 The returned object exposes: